onedata/onedata-documentation/doc/administering_onedata/openid_saml_configuration/openid_saml_configuration_18_02.md

     supportedIdps => [

-        % onepanel is a special IdP id reserved for onepanel login (onepanelAuth),
+        % onepanel is a special IdP id reserved for onepanel login and the
-        % there can be only one entry using this protocol.
+        % only valid config entry using the onepanelAuth protocol.
         {onepanel, #{
             % Configuration of the login page button displayName => "Onepanel account",